 The Department offers a Master of Arts degree under three headings: in Latin, in Greek, and in Classics (Latin and Greek together).
 Students typically come to these programs to prepare themselves either for entry into a Ph.D. program elsewhere, or for a career in teaching at the secondary level.

 Each degree requires a combination of course work, independent study, and comprehensive examinations; for the M.A. degree a thesis option is also available, with departmental permission.
 The M.A. degree requires 30 credits, all within the department.
 Candidates for any degree are required to complete a departmental reading list, which varies to suit the several degrees, and to pass both written and oral examinations.
 They are also required to demonstrate the ability to read a modern foreign language, usually French or German, with a dictionary.

 Limited scholarship aid is available, chiefly in the form of tuition remission.
 One teaching assistantship, which carries a stipend in addition to free tuition, is usually reserved for a second-year student.

 For more detailed information on each program, including the appropriate reading list, select the degree in which you are interested:

-Electronic application forms for the M.A. degree(s) (M.A. in Classics, Greek, and Latin) are available directly from the Graduate School of Arts and Sciences.
+Electronic application forms for the M.A. degree(s) (M.A. in Classics, Greek, and Latin) are available directly from the Graduate School.